 Parlee Brook Amphitheatre in January.

 I’ve been enjoying exploring winter hiking trails in New Brunswick.
-After moving back in December, I’ve been searching for hikes near Saint John for the colder months.
-Several strong recommendations motivated my trip to the Parlee Brook Amphitheatre trail.
-I have to say: It’s easy to tell why this place is becoming so popular.
+After moving back to the East Coast in December, I started searching for cold-season hikes near Saint John that were still worth the effort.
+After hearing several strong recommendations, I finally made my way to the Parlee Brook Amphitheatre Trail.
+It didn’t take long to see why this spot is quickly gaining popularity!

 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.